This is how I started my weight loss journey.

 - Before and After Pics

-I cover all that into detail in my next post.
+I cover all that in detail in my next post.

 Be sure to subscribe to stay motivated when I post more about my progress.